My Blog List

 Of course she doesn’t.
 She’s planning to boil potatoes and carrots for dinner, so why would she sink 35 euros into a tuk-tuk ride when she can take a bus for a few euros and see the same sites?
 Now I have to think on my feet and fast because knowing Rita, she will suggest that we pay Anna’s share.
 I can see her wheels turning and I am not open to doing it.
 Sorry.
 I told her weeks ago that if Anna was unemployed and poor, she should not come.
 I refuse to be manipulated into picking up the slack.
 I also think that it would set a bad precedent.
 It’s only our second day in Portugal and if I start chipping in for Anna so early on, I might go over my budget in a couple of days.
 There is only one way out of the situation.
 Stick with Anna.
 Only a few minutes ago she hinted that she would have liked to go with another flow, not necessarily Rita’s, so I have something to work with.

 “I don’t want to pay this much either,” I say.
-I also want to provide cover for Anna, and show solidarity with the financially disadvantaged.
+I also want to provide cover for Anna and show solidarity with the financially disadvantaged.

 Looking at Rita’s expression, I don’t think she expected me to stand up to her.
-She has to re-evaluates the situation.
+She has to re-evaluate the situation.
 She really wants to ride that tuk-tuk.
 She goes back to the man and tries to negotiate him down.
 But he does not relent.
 I approach the two.

 “How long does this tour last?”
 I ask in Portuguese.
 I want the man to understand that we are not the typical gullible female tourists; we speak the language.

 “Two hours,” he responds in Portuguese.
-He starts listing names of places he plans to show us.
+He starts listing the names of places he plans to show us.
 I don’t recognize any name, since I know nothing about the city.
 Then he explains that we won’t be able to walk up the hills because they are too steep and too far from where we are.
 I translate what he says into Hebrew for Rita.

 “What language do you want to speak?” he asks Rita, irritated.
 “English?
 Portuguese?”
 I can feel his hostility.
-I thought he would be pleased that I can speak his language, even though I sound Brazilian rather than Portuguese.
+I thought he would be pleased that I speak his language, even though I sound Brazilian rather than Portuguese.
 But it looks like I misjudged.

 “Speak English,” Rita responds.
 “English, English.”
 She knows she has to appease him if she hopes to bring down the price, and his hostility toward me is obvious.
 Maybe he understands my game.